TobiasBinnewies/novdom/README.md

 - run `bun install`
 - run `gleam deps download`
 - go to `/examples/...` and run `gleam run -m lustre/dev start`

+# features / todos

+✅ = done \
+⚠️ = done but needs improvement \
+💼 = gets worked on / comming soon \
+❌ = not implemented yet \
+⁉️ = not sure when and how to implement

+- ✅ Components / Default HTML Components
+- ⚠️ State (Stateful Components)
+- ✅ Attributes
+- ✅ Listener
+- ✅❔ Drag and Drop
+- 💼 Rich Text Editor
+- ❌ Router
+- ❌ Server Components
+- ❌ Resumability (like Qwik)

+- ⁉️ Backend (making use of Gleams compiling → Erlang / JavaScript)